tobiasehlert/teslamateapi/README.md

 - Written in **[Golang](https://golang.org/)**
 - Data is collected from TeslaMate **Postgres** database and local **MQTT** Broker
 - Endpoints return data in JSON format
+- Send commands to your Tesla through the TeslaMateApi

 ### Table of Contents